 Carmen C. Sceppa, MD, PhD, FGSA, Dean

-Jennifer Kirwin, PharmD, BCPS, FNAP, Associate Dean for Academic Affairs
+Jennifer Kirwin, PharmD, BCPS, FNAP, Senior Associate Dean of Academic Affairs

 Bouvé College of Health Sciences Office of the Dean